redFrik/udk18-Discrete_Structures/udk171130/README.md

 )).play;
 )

-//or exponential growth instead of linear
+//or exponential growth instead of linear using Pgeom instead of Pseries (
-(
 Pdef(\loop).quant= 1;
 Pdef(\loop, PmonoArtic(\avsamp,